How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Step #3

-Now, type “ipconfig /renew” after the prompt without the quotation marks and hit [Enter].
+Now, type “ipconfig /renew” after the prompt without quotation marks and hit [Enter].
 When this finishes, close the command prompt and attempt to access the Internet.

 Fix #4: Uninstall Wireless Network Adapter